 In addition, the first international luxury brand has arrived (yours truly, Mahogany Bay Village, Curio — A Collection by Hilton,) and celebrity investments such as Leonardo DiCaprio's Blackadore Caye project are further solidifying Belize's place on the map and minds of the popular culture.
 Accordingly, Belize property values are enjoying a bullish but steady investment market.

-And just this week the Belize Tourism Board put out a press release brandishing the newest record-breaking tourism statistics — March 2017 tourist arrivals tallied up to 44,400 — the most of any month recorded, ever!
+And in the first quarter of 2017 the Belize Tourism Board put out a press release brandishing the newest record-breaking tourism statistics — March 2017 tourist arrivals tallied up to 44,400 — the most of any month recorded, ever!
 But this isn't so surprising, as most every year tourism totals stamp out the same month of the previous year, so regularly that the upward trend has become undeniable.

 To give a bit more history, in 1995 there was a documented 130,809 overnight visitors to Belize — and in 2012 that number more than doubled to 277,136 (not including cruise ship day visitors).
 Each year our tourism numbers creep up, this year we're expecting nearly 400,000 overnight visitors!

 It's expected that property values will continue the same trajectory, as well as occupancy rates in hotels and guest houses.
 Fortunately for Ambergris Caye, the island continues to receive the lion's share of all tourist arrivals in the country, at about 70%.

 "Belize City, Monday, 10th April 2017: Even following such unprecedented growth in 2016, the latest statistics for the first quarter of 2017 indicate that tourism arrivals in Belize continue to register a small but steady increase.
 It is expected that these increasing trends will continue both in the overnight and cruise sectors for the remainder of 2017 and beyond." — Belize Tourism Board